mcpython4-coding/Documentation/block/Block.md

         variable HARDNESS: float - the hardness of the block

+        variable BLAST_RESISTANCE: float - how good it is in resisting explosions

         variable MINIMUM_TOOL_LEVEL: float - the minimum tool level

         variable BEST_TOOLS_TO_BREAK: typing.List[util.enums.ToolType] - the tools best to break

+        variable ENABLE_RANDOM_TICKS

         function __init__(self, position: tuple, set_to=None, real_hit=None, state=None)